-Now, many large companies are doing what they can to keep abusive behaviour in check and safeguard their users, primarily using artificial intelligence.
+Now, many large companies are doing what they can to keep abusive behavior in check and safeguard their users, primarily using artificial intelligence.

 Last year, huge swathes of workers were suddenly forced to do their jobs from makeshift at-home offices.
-At the same time, teleconferencing tools and business communication platforms went from playing an ad-hoc role to an absolutely crucial part in the smooth-running of countless companies.
+At the same time, teleconferencing tools and business communication platforms went from playing an ad-hoc role to a crucial part in the smooth-running of countless companies.

-Speaking of efficiency, automation has become much more common in a whole range of different industries, as companies look to make better use of their time and simplify workflows.
-In the legal sector for example, law firm owner Marc J Shuman comments that technology advancement in AI means that legal documents can be scanned over instantaneously, saving time and removing human error.
+Speaking of efficiency intelligent automation has become much more common in a whole range of different industries, as companies look to make better use of their time and simplify workflows.
+In the legal sector, for example, law firm owner Marc J Shuman comments that technology advancement in AI means that legal documents can be scanned over instantaneously, saving time and removing human error.

-Using software that can digitise common processes, including scheduling, pricing, and inventory management, businesses can cut out time-consuming manual practices.
-This means that employees will gain more time to do the things that machines can’t, like effective customer relationships management and collaborative strategising.
+Using software that can digitize common processes, including scheduling, pricing, and inventory management, businesses can cut out time-consuming manual practices.
+This means that employees will gain more time to do the things that machines can’t, like effective customer relationships management and collaborative strategizing.

 Ultimately, at a time when workforces are stretched due to economic hardships, the ability to boost productivity through technology could prove to be invaluable.

 In recent years, concerns about climate change have become particularly pronounced, as we edge closer to key deadlines for turning things around.
-As such, a commitment to combating climate change has become much more of a priority for greater numbers of people, with almost half (47%) of consumers saying they would prefer to shop with brands that are eco-friendly.
+As such, a commitment to combating climate change has become much more of a priority for greater numbers of people, with almost half (47%) of consumers saying they would prefer to shop with eco-friendly brands.